What is self-harm?

 The relationship between self-harm and suicide

 People who are suicidal can be more likely to avoid asking for help and may even carry out final acts, such as writing a will, or choosing a violent means of self-harm that result in little chance of survival.
-The risk of suicide is also increased in people diagnosed with bipolar disorder, depression or schizophrenia.
+The risk of suicide is also increased in people diagnosed with: